Psalm 134: Judaism

-Psalm 134 is recited following the Shabbat afternoon prayer between Sukkot and Shabbat Hagadol (the Shabbat before Passover).
+Psalm 134 is recited in some communities following the Shabbat afternoon prayer between Sukkot and Shabbat Hagadol (the Shabbat before Passover).
 In the Siddur Avodas Yisrael, the entire psalm is recited before the evening prayer on weekdays.
 The psalm is also recited in full before engaging in Torah study.

-Verses 1 and 2 are part of Selichot.
+Verses 1 and 2 are part of the penitential poetry of Selichot.

 During the ritual washing of the hands before breaking bread, some say verse 2 prior to the blessing of al netilat yadayim.

 Catholic Church

 The psalm, mentioning "night", forms part of the Benedictine rite of the daily evening prayer Compline.
 After the Reform of the Roman Breviary by Pope Pius X it was only used on Sundays and Solemnities.
 In the Liturgy of the Hours it is part of Compline on the eve of Sunday and Solemnities.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Compline and the third watch of the Midnight office.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Anglican Communion

 The Book of Common Prayer translation of the psalm consists of four verses: